-What makes ABM so popular?
-The answer is simple: An effective ABM strategy helps you market to every account that matters to your business.
-And within those accounts, ABM helps you speak to every buyer in unique and personalized ways, building trust and increasing the lifetime value of your customer relationships.
+What makes ABM so effective?
+It’s efficient.
+A cohesive high-touch strategy with marketing, sales, and service helps you more efficiently market to the accounts that matter to your business.
+And within those accounts, ABM helps you speak to every buyer in a unique and personalized way — building trust and increasing the lifetime value of your customer relationships.

-With the right technology and processes in place, any B2B company — regardless of size or industry — can implement a successful ABM strategy.
+With the right technology and processes in place, any B2B company — regardless of size, industry or marketing maturity — can implement a successful ABM strategy.

-Account-based marketing, or ABM, is a B2B marketing strategy that focuses on specific customers or accounts.
+Account-based marketing is a B2B marketing strategy that focuses on specific customers or accounts.
 Instead of a single, broad-based campaign with a wide audience, ABM uses multiple highly personalized campaigns to engage accounts with an individualized approach.
+While it has “marketing” in its name, ABM is not just for marketing teams.
+ABM involves close alignment across marketing, sales, and service.
+This close alignment across teams helps you target accounts and ensure a seamless experience — all with a unified message.

 There is no “one size fits all” approach to ABM, and strategies vary based on business goals.
-Typically, ABM programs fall into one of three buckets: one-to-one, one-to-few, and one-to-many programs.
+Typically, ABM programs fall into one of three buckets: 1-to-1, 1-to-few, and 1-to-many programs.

-One-to-many ABM programs identify potentially hundreds of accounts that fall into your target market and also share commonalities across segment, industry, or other relevant criteria.
-These programs rely heavily on a scaled approach to reach these accounts with what still feels like a personalized message.
+1-to-many ABM programs identify potentially hundreds of accounts that fall into your target market and also share commonalities across segment, industry, or other relevant criteria.
+These programs rely heavily on a scaled approach to reach these accounts with a personalized message.

 The best ABM strategies:

-To bring ABM to life, you will need a customer relationship management (CRM) solution and a marketing automation platform.
-Your CRM serves as the single source of truth for data, and powers an account-centric ABM strategy.
-Your marketing automation platform is critical to engaging target markets at scale.
-With these innovative technologies, any B2B company can launch and grow an ABM strategy that resonates with their buyers and strengthens customer relationships.
+What do you need to bring an ABM strategy to life?
+It’ll take a customer relationship management (CRM) solution, combined with a marketing automation platform.
+Your CRM serves as the single source of truth for data, and powers your account-centric strategy.
+Your marketing automation platform is critical to engaging target markets at scale and in real time.
+By unifying this tech stack, all B2B revenue teams can launch and grow an ABM strategy that drives business value and strengthens customer relationships.

 Companies that take advantage of ABM’s potential are seeing impressive results.